Harley Swedler: Biography

 Harley eventually relocated his studio to his Long Island home, which he designed.
 The glass and steel JAM House was reviewed in Interior Design magazine and Martha Stewart Living.

 Harley Swedler was invited to present a curated selection of his videos at Palais de Tokyo in Paris in 2019.
-During the DO DISTURB festival he simultaneously situated himself at the entrance to the museum, where he 'kissed' all arriving visitors in a large 'XO' installation (this performance work was based on an episode of The Partridge Family).
+During the DO DISTURB festival he simultaneously situated himself at the entrance to the museum, where he kissed all arriving visitors in a large 'XO' installation (this performance work was based on an episode of The Partridge Family).
 Swedler's large scale work Personalasweiss was commissioned by The Jewish Museum Berlin for the exhibition Haut Ab.
 The installation featured three life-sized images of the artist laid bare with geo-political fig leaves - a reference to the ritual of circumcision in the three monotheistic religions.
+At Sète, Swedler created a performative work titled Confession Modeste at the Musée International des Arts Modestes (MIAM) where he was in dialogue with local residents and visitors.
 His extensive video project Dirty Movies is a collection of one hundred music videos, inspired by invincibility of youth in the face of vulnerability in aging.
 The videos have been exhibited in international venues and have been collected by private art enthusiasts.
-Swedler has served as the Director of Communications and External Affairs at the interdisciplinary design studio of Diller Scofidio + Renfro, where he worked on projects including the renovation and expansion of The Museum of Modern Art (MoMA), and The Shed in New York.
+Swedler's œuvre, At Last, was paired with his textual works at Sharing Intimacies, TU Delft.
+Harley served as the Director of Communications and External Affairs at the interdisciplinary design studio of Diller Scofidio + Renfro, where he worked on projects including the renovation and expansion of The Museum of Modern Art (MoMA), Pierre Chareau : Modern Architecture and Design (The Jewish Museum), and The Shed in New York.
+Swedler also serves on the advisory board of Volta Art Fairs(Basel and New York).